evoldoers/wtfgenes/README.md

 ## Demo

-A demo of the wtfgenes web client for the published annotated genomes of the Gene Ontology consortium can be found at https://evoldoers.github.io/wtfgo/
+A demo of the wtfgenes web client for the [annotated genomes](http://www.geneontology.org/page/download-annotations) of the GO consortium can be found at https://evoldoers.github.io/wtfgo/

 ## Repository structure